FAIR Textile Storage-History Triage

 Why pest-treatment history is not the same as current condition risk

-• Old treatment history can explain why no new holes appeared for years, but it can also leave behind odor, residue, stiffness, staining, or uncertain handling risk that still matters before appraisal.
+• Old treatment history can explain why no new holes appeared, but it can also leave odor, residue, stiffness, staining, or handling risk.

 • A dated note saying frozen, fumigated, or treated is useful context, yet it does not prove the textile is structurally stable enough for unfolding, airing, brushing, or transport.